Royal Pari F.C.: History

 For the 2017 Copa Simón Bolívar, Royal Pari was placed in a group with the representatives from the departments of Beni, Pando, and fellow Santa Cruz representative Destroyers.
 After an outstanding campaign in this stage, in which it earned 24 points in 10 matches, it qualified to the semifinals where they faced Atlético Bermejo from the department of Tarija.
 The first leg was won by Royal Pari by a score of 1–0, while the second leg in Bermejo ended in a 2–2 draw that qualified the club for the final.
 In the final, Royal Pari faced Deportivo Kala from Oruro, with whom it drew both legs, forcing a tiebreaker match played in Sucre which was won by Royal Pari by a 6–2 score, thus earning its first ever promotion to the División Profesional.

-In their first season in Bolivia's top tier and led by Peruvian manager Roberto Mosquera, Royal Pari managed to end in third place in the Torneo Clausura (after leading the tournament for several matches and having a chance to win it on their last game against eventual champions San José) and fifth place in the aggregate table, performance which was enough to assure them a berth into the 2019 Copa Sudamericana, the first time the club has qualified for an international competition.
-Royal Pari defeated Monagas from Venezuela on penalties and Macará from Ecuador on away goals in the first two rounds of the competition before being knocked out in the round of 16 by Colombian club La Equidad.
+In their first season in Bolivia's top tier and led by Peruvian manager Roberto Mosquera, Royal Pari managed to end in third place in the Torneo Clausura after leading the tournament for several matches and having a chance to win it on their last game against the eventual champions San José, and fifth place in the aggregate table, performance which was enough to assure them a berth into the 2019 Copa Sudamericana, the first time the club qualified for an international competition.
+In their international debut, Royal Pari defeated Monagas from Venezuela on penalties and Macará from Ecuador on away goals in the first two rounds of the competition before being knocked out in the round of 16 by Colombian club La Equidad.

+Royal Pari played in Primera División until the 2024 season, in which they placed second-from-bottom in the aggregate table.
+This forced them to play a relegation play-off against Totora Real Oruro, runners-up in the 2024 Copa Simón Bolívar.
+Although they won the first leg 4–0, the second leg was abandoned after 81 minutes of play with Totora Real Oruro leading 3–0 as the Royal Pari players were ordered to withdraw from the field in protest for a penalty kick awarded to their rivals.
+On 6 January 2025, the Bolivian Football Federation's Sports Disciplinary Court (Tribunal de Disciplina Deportiva) ruled the exclusion of Royal Pari from the competition due to the events of the second leg match, as well as their relegation to the Santa Cruz Football Association Championship.